awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 **BLE Device Scan:**

 The BLE Device scan returns details of all BLE devices within range of the AWS Greengrass BLE Gateway.
 By default, the scan is set for 5 seconds and so the response will take at least that long.

+**Note:** Running a BLE Scan will disconnect existing BLE Peripherals.
+The application will automatically attempt to re-connect once the scan is complete.

 BLE devices can advertise a number of supported data types including a description (BLE Ad-Type: 255) and the BLE Complete Local Name (BLE Ad-Type: 9).
 In the ESP32 micro-python code sample provided, both of these are